 Aside from designing the layout, Wine Racks UK advises on everything from cooling systems to lighting options, the type of materials to use (solid oak, solid pine or wood and metal) and storage solutions for different sized bottles.
 Specialist storage options can be created for wooden Bordeaux boxes to large format bottles, half size bottles and Brandy or Rum.

-For more information about our large wine rack or cellar design service, please call 01159441434 or contact us via our form.
+please call 01159441434 or contact us via our form.

 Please include your requirements and approximate dimensions to provide you with a quote.